Moby Doll's impact in scientific research: Calls

 Schevill and Watkins divided Moby Doll's sounds into two types.
 Apart from echolocation clicks, they labelled the other type as "screams", which was how they characterized the pulsed sounds they analyzed.
 Moby Doll never produced the "whistle-like squeal" of other delphinids.
 Rather, these "screams" were produced in the same way as echolocation, but in pulses of clicks at a much faster repetition-rate, with the strong harmonic structure masking the individuality of the clicks.
 Indeed, some pulses developed out of slow clicking that accelerated into a "scream", and some "screams" decelerated into slow clicking.
 Moreover, whereas other dolphins could produce clicks and whistles concurrently, Moby Doll never produced clicks and "screams" simultaneously, which was supporting evidence that both of his types of sound were produced by the same mechanism.
-(In later research, however, John Ford did detect some whistling to be a minor component of southern resident killer whale vocalizations, "whereas whistles are the primary social vocalization among the majority of Delphinidae species.")
+(In later research, however, John Ford did detect some whistling to be a minor component of southern resident orca vocalizations, "whereas whistles are the primary social vocalization among the majority of Delphinidae species.")

 The scientists noted that there was much variation in their recordings, but certain patterns were general.
 The pulses had a "strident" quality due to their harmonic structure, with many strong harmonics, and they were much louder than the echolocation.
-The whale often hit two preferred notes, one at 500 cps, the other at 2,000 cps; a call often consisted of sliding shifts between these two frequencies.
-"The subtleties of beginnings and endings of screams could be lost quickly at a distance because of their relatively low amplitude."
+The orca often hit two preferred notes, one at 500 cps (Hz), the other at 2,000 cps; a call often consisted of sliding shifts between these two frequencies.
+"The subtleties of beginnings and endings of screams could be lost quickly at a distance because of their relatively low amplitude," they wrote.

 The duration of the pulses was 0.1 to 3.0 seconds, with 0.65 as an average.
 Moby Doll called in bouts of 3-5 minutes.
 Beginning with about one second of separation between calls, he gradually lengthened the separation to a period of quiet of 15 to 30 seconds between calls, as if listening.

-"When our captive screamed, it was apparently trying to communicate (stimulated by outside disturbance, usually a passing boat)."
-In their short stay in Vancouver from August 16 to 18, Schevill and Watkins did not record the presence of any other killer whales in the vicinity, but there were exchanges of calls with other killer whales reported at other times, notably when he first arrived in Vancouver.
+Schevill and Watkins wrote, "When our captive screamed, it was apparently trying to communicate (stimulated by outside disturbance, usually a passing boat)."
+In their short stay in Vancouver from August 16 to 18, Schevill and Watkins did not record the presence of any other orcas in the vicinity, but there were exchanges of calls with other orcas reported at other times, notably when he first arrived in Vancouver.